 Today we’re going to talk about do’s and don’ts of recording studio acoustic treatment setup.
 There’s a lot of misinformation out there, a lot of confusion.
-So let’s get back to basics and look at some of the main do’s to start with and then later on we’ll talk about the don’ts.
+So let’s get back to basics and look at some of the main do’s to start with and then, later on, we’ll talk about the don’ts.
 We have updated this blog on 12/10/19 to reflect increases in knowledge and experience.

-1. Decide on your goals first.
 What are you trying to achieve in this room and then we have to set the room up accordingly.
 Now you have to do some research.
 What are you trying to achieve?
-Do you want the front end of the room live?
+Do you want the front end of the live room?
 Do you want the back of the room dead?
-Do you want the back up the room more live?
+Do you want the back of the live room?
 Do you want the front end of the room more dead?
 What is the balance between diffusion and absorption?
 Those are our only two treatments that really that we have.

 What are you trying to accomplish with the room?
 Each part of the room has to be taken into consideration because each part of the room and the associated treatment contributes to the sound that you’re going to get at the monitoring or listening position.
 If you have an absorptive front end, front wall and both side walls then you have a situation where you are minimizing the time signature of the reflections to focus on just the direct energy from the monitors.
 That’s probably a more analytical way to do it.
 It’s getting closer to a near-field situation with less room sound.

-4. Treat all the surfaces of the room.
 I see countless studios that simply don’t have the proper floor treatment or construction or don’t have the proper ceiling treatment.
-I think everybody realizes that the sidewalls, front wall and rear wall need treatment.
-Those four planes if within a room are widely recognized as needing treatment but the ceiling and the floor are overlooked completely and those are the two reflections that technically reach your ear first.
+I think everybody realizes that the sidewalls, front wall, and rear wall need treatment.
+Those four planes if within a recording studio room are widely recognized as needing acoustic treatment but the ceiling and the floor are overlooked completely and those are the two reflections that technically reach your ear first.

-There’s a nice position that you can have for this sound triangle of left and right speaker within the room.
+There’s a nice position that you can have for this sound triangle of the left and right speakers within the room.
 This triangle can be positioned within the room to achieve a very smooth frequency response and that’s a good starting position.
-So keep the distances from the side wall to the monitors the same.
+So keep the distances from the sidewall to the monitors the same.
 You need to keep the distances between your speakers and the listening position at the same distances in your recording room set up.

 If you raise that speaker 12-inches the sound’s completely different so you want to find that magic area between your listening position, or your monitoring position/your ears, and the monitor and be very careful with that because that’s a huge coloration in your mix.
 You are actually interjecting a total quality into your mix that’s not there, by having your speakers positioned incorrectly.
 So comb filtering off the console you need to be very careful with that.

 Consistency in the monitors to the sidewall distance, that must be equal and the treatment must be equal.
 Monitors to console with comb filtering, be very careful with this.
 You don’t want to introduce any more noise into your mixes than there’s already there.
 I mean my gosh we have enough to deal with, with the room and the electronics, let’s not add any more to it on our own and don’t work around modal pressures you don’t need to today.
-You know there’s room dimensions, there’s treatments available so identify the problem find their location and assign the appropriate treatment to them.
+You know there’s room dimensions, there are treatments available so identify the problem, find their location, and assign the appropriate treatment to them.

 I hope this discussion has helped answer any questions you make have regarding recording studio acoustic treatment.
-If you have any questions.
-Feel free to contact me directly at: 520 – 392 – 9486 MST or email@example.com.
+If you have any more questions or concerns feel free to contact me directly at: 520 – 392 – 9486 MST or email@example.com.
 If you would like to learn more about room acoustics please sign up for my free videos and ebook by joining the mailing list here.
-And if you want me to analyse your room please complete the form on this page www.acousticfields.com/free-room-analysis/
+And if you want me to analyse your room please complete the form on this page https://www.acousticfields.com/free-room-analysis/

 Thanks and speak soon